Fantasy Grounds: Reception

 Fantasy Grounds is often praised by reviewers for its features and toolsets which allow players to fully customize their games.
 It is also considered one of the most reliable virtual tabletop programs.
-However, it is also often criticized for its complexity and cost, especially since there are several free competitors with similar features.
+It was historically criticized for its complexity and cost, but SmiteWorks updated the pricing of the Core License to $20 and the Ultimate License to $50 in 2023 and introduced several user interface updates in 2024 to address those concerns.